mmomtchev/mmomtchev/AERIAL_SPORTS.md

 It is a high risk sport with an annual fatality rate of regular flyers of about 1:1000.

+It is also notorious for having a very steep learning curve - requiring lots of training before the first flight.

 It is an established and widely recognized sport with a world federation and regular competitions.

 Competitions usually revolve around flying far and fast using only the natural wind currents.